 Ok, easily said than done.
-We are all people of habits.
+We are all people of habit.
 There are things in our life that we have gotten on the habit to do.
-It is difficult that all of a sudden we will change a lifetime of addictions and habits that have been in our life since we were kids, it has come from our parents home in the first place.
+It is difficult that all of a sudden we will change a lifetime of addictions and habits that have been in our life since we were kids, it has come from our parent’s home in the first place.
 We need to do it, definitely, but, maybe slowly, patiently, but, certainly, with a huge conviction because we know for sure what is good for us and our environment.
-We can try to ignore it, we can try to put it off. neglect, postpone, but, we do know that time is running out and we have to start sooner than later.
+We can try to ignore it, we can try to put it off. neglect, postpone, procrastinate, but, we do know that time is running out and we have to start sooner than later.
 We owe it to our kids and to the generations that are coming.

 We have some research made by the EPA, Environmental Protection Agency, that are getting our attention to the fact about how bad are the chemicals we have in our home!
 I really wish that you read it, and find out for yourself what is scientifically proved that the chemicals we have gotten in our nest are really bad.
 Let’s have a look and try to take that into consideration because this is a very serious business.
 Sometimes we don’t understand why some families have some sickness, and others don’t.
 We have to look at the whole picture.
-We can take me for example
+We can take me for example:

-God doesn’t want us to be victims of malicious people that has no integrity, and he will make sure that you will find the right people to deal with.
+God doesn’t want us to be victims of malicious people that have no integrity, and he will make sure that you will find the right people to deal with.
 Pray, keep your eyes open, do research and you will be fine.
-I, myself, have a list of companies that are all legitimate and will help you with a lot of information about their products and be making sure you will be safe.
+I, myself, have a list of companies that are all legitimate and will help you with a lot of information about their products and making sure you will be safe.
 The answer is information.
 The companies that are transparent and legitimate, will have a lot of information.
 That will pick the good from the bad, period.

-I know for sure that everything that he has put on this Earth is an extension of him that is reflected in Nature.
+I know for sure that everything that God has put in this Earth is an extension of him that is reflected in Nature.
 Nothing that the men make to have an easier and fast life, and cheaper for him is good.
 We have to celebrate Nature and thank God for all the miracles that we have on Earth.
 He is the smartest being in the Universe, and men know nothing.
 The only thing that men know is breaking God’s law and destroy the perfection of Creation.
 When we protect the animals, Nature the way God has created, we are respecting God.
 God is Nature.

 8 Shockingly Common Home Pollution Dangers